 Dr Tobias Schmid is Director of the Media Authority of North Rhine-Westphalia.
 He is also elected as the European Affairs Commissioner of the Conference of Directors of the German Media Authorities (DLM).

-Dr Schmid is the elected Chairman of the European Regulators Group for Audiovisual Media Services (ERGA).
+Dr Schmid is Member of the Board of the European Regulators Group for Audiovisual Media Services (ERGA).
 In the years 2020 and 2021 he served as Chairman of the Group.
 Since 1st April 2021, he is also a Member of the Expert Committee for Communication and Information of the German UNESCO-Commission.

 Dr Schmid holds a doctorate in law.